 Review content the influencer has already published.
 Does their tone and style match – at least somewhat – the image you want to convey for your brand?
 Take a look through their content archive to double-check there’s nothing you find offensive or otherwise objectionable.

 You also want to look for general relevance.
 If the influencer only posts about your target topic sporadically, that’s probably an influencer you want to skip.

 Try to get a sense of how much content they publish from other sources.
 Do they review or discuss products?
 Do they publish posts by others?
 Don’t automatically move on just because someone doesn’t seem to use a lot of guest content.
 They still might be responsive to the right pitch.

 Check out where the influencer is linking out to.
-This is a way to gauge their overall influence.
+This a way to gauge their overall influence.

 Check out their social media pages, too.
 At minimum, read through a few weeks of their Twitter, Facebook, Google+ and LinkedIn accounts.

 After looking through all the above factors, you should be able to narrow down your choices to a handful of influencers who seem like they’ll have the biggest impact and best connection with your brand.

 Unless you have a compelling reason otherwise, you’ll want to send emails for your initial outreach.
 Emails are generally less intrusive than a cold phone call.
 Plus, you can craft your email to ensure you highlight all the important points.

 The best address to use is the contact info from the influencer’s main site.
 If that address isn’t available, Facebook is usually a reliable option.
 Many social media personalities will also include a business contact in their Twitter profile.